 New England is generally known as one of the safest parts of the country, so you may wonder why this is the ideal place to start your criminal justice career.
 The fact is that criminal justice efforts in this state have been successful due to the work of justice professionals.
 Constant insight, adjustments, and research is required to maintain the safe environment of Connecticut.

-Generally speaking, Associate's degree programs are fairly fast-paced.
-This feature al-lows graduates to start getting relevant work experience as soon as possible.
+Generally speaking, associate degree programs are fairly fast-paced.
+This feature allows graduates to start getting relevant work experience as soon as possible.

-Each institution sets its own credit requirements, tuition expenses, and degree completion time frames, but state averages for Associates in Criminal Justice degrees can be found below:
+Each institution sets its own credit requirements, tuition expenses, and degree completion time frames, but state averages for associate in criminal justice degrees can be found below:

 - Timeframe: 2.5 years